-This is my last post before I take a sabbatical from this exciting ‘weekend-activity’ of writing posts about Innovation.
+This is my last post before I take a short sabbatical from this exciting ‘weekend-activity’ of writing posts about Innovation.
 It has been a very satisfying experience since July 13, 2015 when I began publishing my posts on the 13th of every month.
 I am sure to be return, once I finish another assignment that I am embarking on.

 I have taken a position that Innovation is the best organizational sport.
 Like any other sport, it is exciting to play as it has uncertainty and risks, it results in winners and losers for every game (innovation), allows players to make mistakes and learn and finally it is rewarding for the players, stakeholders and audience.
 The captain of this sport is whom I call the Chief Innovation Officer (or one may call Chief Innovation Evangelist) for whom I detailed the Job Description in one of the posts.
 For any organization that wants it employees to play this sport and improve fast, the role is important, but I am not suggesting companies to necessarily create a position to perform this role – It could be managed by anyone else – CEO, Chief Strategy Officer or someone else.

 Innovators in the organization are the players of this sport.
 Unlike other sport, players for this sport certainly constitute – Bosses/managers of innovators although they may not be in action!
 I explained in details that people who regularly play this sport never undergo the midlife crisis, which hits much early these days.

 I also reinforced my earlier point of having a balanced innovation portfolio – laced with plenty of incremental innovations and a few big innovations.
 I used the example of Mahendra Singh Dhoni to illustrate the importance of having a portfolio approach for a sustained performance.

 Startups play this sport from the very first day, until they too become an established company and grapple with the same problem.
 To play this sport effectively, established companies should learn to partner with startups.